Skip to main content

 Alternatives consulting is the fastest-growing segment of the business.
 Specialists like Aksia, Albourne, and Cliffwater have scaled rapidly by offering depth in PE, private credit, real assets, and hedge funds that generalist firms struggle to match.

 Consolidation is concentrating advisory influence.
-The Aon-WTW combination, Verus-Cerity Partners merger, and a string of mid-market deals are reducing the number of independent voices, which in turn creates openings for boutique consultants that can credibly pitch specialization and conflict-free advice.
+The Verus-Cerity Partners merger and a string of mid-market deals are reducing the number of independent voices, which in turn creates openings for boutique consultants that can credibly pitch specialization and conflict-free advice.

 LOCAL MARKET